yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

     kubectl create --save-config=true -f certificate.yml
     ```

-    > **NOTE:** to check the status of the certificate issuance, use the `kubectl describe certificate tls-secret` command and look for an *Events* output similar to the following:
+    > **Note:** to check the status of the certificate issuance, use the `kubectl describe certificate tls-secret` command and look for an *Events* output similar to the following:
     >
     > ```text
     > Type    Reason         Age   From          Message